Cole Cavanah

 (501) 450-5750

-During his time at UCA, Cavanah performed, competed, and conducted at a number of conferences, including the International Women’s Brass Conference, the International Tuba and Euphonium Conference, and the U.S. Army Band “Pershing’s Own” Tuba/Euphonium conference.
-In addition to performing, Cavanah is also an academic that enjoys researching, studying, and reviewing new music.
-His review of Barbara York’s Talking to Myself was published in the Summer 2019 (vol. 44, no. 4) issue of the International Tuba and Euphonium Association Journal.
+During his time at UCA, Cavanah performed, competed, and conducted at various conferences, including the International Women’s Brass Conference, the International Tuba and Euphonium Conference, and the U.S. Army Band “Pershing’s Own” Tuba/Euphonium Conference.
+In addition to performing, he is an academic who enjoys researching, studying, and reviewing new music.
+His review of Barbara York’s Talking to Myself was published in the Summer 2019 (Vol. 44, No. 4) issue of the International Tuba and Euphonium Association Journal.

-Cavanah resides in Conway, AR. with his amazingly supportive wife, Melissa, 2 dogs (Yogi the basset hound and Winston the Dalmatian), and a cat named Shostakovich.
+Cavanah resides in Conway, Arkansas, with his wonderfully supportive wife, Melissa; two dogs—Yogi the Basset Hound and Winston the Dalmatian—and a cat named Shostakovich.